First Appearance Court in Tampa

 Under Section 907.041, Florida Statutes (2013), “a court may, on its own motion, revoke pretrial release and order pretrial detention if the court finds probable cause to believe that the defendant committed a new crime while on pretrial release.”

-Motion under 3.133(c) to Reconsider the Question of Probable Cause
+Rule 3.133(c) Motions to Reconsider the Question of Probable Cause